abhchand/georgia-2020-runoff-faq/README.md

 You can register on the [Georgia My Voter Page](https://www.mvp.sos.ga.gov/MVP/mvp.do) (click the `Register` button):

 ### Can I Vote By Mail/Absentee?
-How do I request a bllot?
+How do I request a ballot?

 Yes!
 You can request a ballot online at https://ballotrequest.sos.ga.gov/

 You can also request a ballot by mail, phone, or fax.
 See the [Georgia State](https://georgia.gov/vote-absentee-ballot) registration page for more information.

+---
+**NOTE**

+Ballots take time to arrive and time to return, sometimes several weeks.
+Please request your ballot **AS SOON AS POSSIBLE** to avoid any delays.

+---

 ### How Do I return my Mail-In/Absentee ballot?